Bunion Operation - Surgery, Special Boots, Pros and Cons, Advice + Recovery Update

 - and worst of all?
 You can't pick up your grandchildren!!

 Don't let me put you off!

 All that aside, if you have painful bunions then, in my opinion, it's a good idea to have them corrected sooner rather than later.
 I decided to have both done at the same time because someone told me that if I didn't I wouldn't want to go back for the second!
 I also wanted to correct the problem before I got older when operations are more of a shock to the body.
 It is painful but only for a few days.
-Waiting for 6 weeks can be frustrating but is nothing compared to some people's problems.
+Waiting for six weeks to remove the shoes can be frustrating but is nothing compared to some people's problems.
 This operation improves comfort, health and appearance.
 The surgeons are kind, knowledgeable, courteous and very reassuring.
 My thanks to those at Shepton Mallett.

 Whether or not you love shoes, it's worth facing life in the very slow lane for a while.

 Then, finally, you can bin those shoes, reject them, chuck them away, never see them again - hooray!
 Except, deep down, a little part of you might say 'Thank you' to them for their rôle in giving you more comfortable, prettier feet!

 Long live heels, trainers, ballerinas, platforms, pumps, wedges, flip-flops, jellies, ankle boots, knee boots, thigh boots, booties……. in all the colours of the rainbow!!

 I'll let you know how I get on!